qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - **Tree-shaped ownership**.
 In Rust's ownership system, one object can own many children or no chlld, but must be owned by **exactly one parent**.
 Ownership relations form a tree. [^about_sharing]
 - **Mutable borrow exclusiveness**.
 If there exists one mutable borrow for an object, then no other borrow to that object can exist.
 Mutable borrow is exclusive.
-- **Borrow is contagious**.
-If you borrow a child, you indirectly borrow the parent (and parent's parent, and so on) **if crossing function boundary**.
+- **Borrow is contagious** (if crossing function boundary).
+If you borrow a child, you indirectly borrow the parent (and parent's parent, and so on).
 Just borrowing one wheel of a car makes you borrow the whole car.
 Combined with previous point, it can cause troubles for mutable data.
+It can be avoided by split borrow, but not across functions.

 [^about_sharing]: Reference counting (`Rc`, `Arc`) allows sharing.
 Here I mean "native" Rust ownership relation form a tree.